 There are mountains of it.

-If you want the creative product to be effectively memorable, you’ll need to do your part as a business owner or Director of Marketing.
-Most importantly, you should provide concise strategic input and stay actively involved in the planning phase of the advertising process.
+First of all, if you want the creative product to be memorable and effective, you’ll need to do your part as a business owner or Director of Marketing.
+That means staying involved and providing concise strategic input in the planning phase of the advertising process.